Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 Additionally, new callsites can be added to the parser to invoke attribute callbacks in new situations that previously were not permitted; such as package declarations or subroutine parameters.

 Note that this specification does not provide a mechanism by which attributes can declare what kinds of targets they are applicable to.
 Any particular named attribute will be attempted for _any_ kind of target that the parser finds.
+This is intentional, as it leads to a simpler model both for the interpreter and for human readers of the code, as it means any particular attribute name has at most one definition; its definition does not depend on the type of target to which it is applied.
 It is the job of the attribute callback itself to enquire what kind of target it has been invoked on, and reject it if necessary - likely with a `croak()` call of some appropriate message.

 ```c
 void apply_attribute_CallMeOnce(pTHX_ SV *target, SV *attrvalue)